StarFall015/StarFall015/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Kieran Bradbury, I am an aspiring software developer and a Computer Science student at Staffordshire University.
+I am in my second year at University and my current modules are Server-Side programming, Web Development, Databases and Data structures and Commercial Computing.
+In Server-Side Programming we have been covering PHP using MVC, WordPress and have now started on Node.
+In Web Development we have been working with Vite, Tailwind and TypeScript.
+In Databases and Data structures we have been doing SQL in an Oracle Database and we are beginning algorithms in psudocode.
+In Commercial Computing we are working on employability skills and project management.

 I enjoy working on the back-end solving problems and doing things that make me think hard.